ShahadmA/RegressionProject/README.md

 ## MVP Goal:
-Helping the investor to increase the accuracy of the feasibility study by predicting the price of the desired real estate.
+Helping the investor to predict the rental price of the shop.